 You should establish if there is a need to submit a Language Statement or report for a Language Impact Assessment- see diagram 5 and Appendix 5.
-If one or the other is required look at Appendix 7 and Appendix 8.
+If one or the other is required look at diagram 7 and 7 and Appendix 7 and Appendix 8.